ChrisWhealy/wasm_sha256/docs/030-memory-layout.md

 Write out a memory map in which you plan where all your important values are going to live.

-The first 1.5Kb or so of memory page 1 has been arranged like this:
+In the SHA256 program, the first 1.5Kb or so of memory in page 1 has been arranged like this:

 ```wat
   ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -